gleb812/pch2csd/README.md

 *************************************************************
 UDO EXAMPLES (to be moved to separate file later)

 This is an example of UDO model for Out2 module.
-Check CSound manual for details on CSound prjgramming
+Check CSound manual for details on CSound programming

 opcode Out2, 0, iiiii	; a new UDO definition.
 0 - no outputs, iiiii - five inputs/parameters of i-type